simplertasks/aicommandscript/examples/AICS-master-template.md

 IF [[weight]] > 0.33kg THEN say: "That’s a very heavy fruit!"

+largest_produce_country:
+! create a clickable link to Wikipedia for that country

 The largest producer of [[user_fruit]] is [[largest_produce_country]].
 A good source of [[vitamin_content]]! 💊